 We may now discuss the rates of convergence that we can obtain from the proofs of Theorem~\ref{t:HNperp} and Theorem~\ref{t:QEstrongCV}.
-A similar discussion can be done for Theorem~\ref{t:asympdecorr}.
+Similar arguments can be given for Theorem~\ref{t:asympdecorr}.
 For ease of discussion, we will restrict ourselves to the following quantified convergence in distribution of $\rho_N$ toward $\lambda$: for some $\alpha >0$, $\beta \in [0,1)$, $C > 0$